jtuhtan/RAPID/python_scripts/README.md

-# Data Processing for Strike Experiments on the BDS Sensor Probe
+# Data Processing for Strike Experiments on BDS Sensors

 ## Purpose